rpdelaney/l4d2-tourney-rules/rules.md

 ### 3.2 Deadline

 The deadline for registrations is \[TBD\].
-After this date, new entries and requests for roster changes are invalid.
+After this date, new entries and requests for additions to the roster are invalid.

 ### 3.3 Double registration